-We have another coming up on Saturday 1st July Please come and join us!.
+We have another coming up soon – Please come and join us!.

 We are delighted to announce a successful application for Tesco Bags of Help and we have been awarded £1,000.
 The Parish Council are hoping to use this funding to purchase a new bin and bench for the Hollowdene Recreation Ground.

 We thank you all for your support and will update further when the new pieces are in situ.

 Saturday 20th May at St Mary’s Church Hall, 8.15-9.30 am.